ranfysvalle02/mdb-gnome/README.md

 - **Flexible Front-end Hosting**:
   - Custom Routes: Your experiment defines its own routes (like `@bp.get('/')`) and can render templates however it likes.
   - Static Files: The CORE automatically mounts any `/experiments/<slug>/static/` folder so your experiment can serve its own CSS, JS, images, etc.
-  - Manifest-based Seeding: On startup, if g.nome sees that `/experiments/<slug>/manifest.json` is *not* in the database, it seeds the database entry.
+  - Manifest-based Discovery: On startup, g.nome scans `/experiments` for folders containing `manifest.json` files.
+If a manifest exists but no database entry exists, it creates one.
+If the manifest specifies `"status": "active"` but the database has `"status": "draft"`, it automatically updates to "active".
 Perfect for local development or offline building of new experiments.
   - Over-the-Air Updates: If you prefer an "upload" workflow, the Admin Panel provides a route to upload a `.zip`, and g.nome will automatically push it to Backblaze B2 (if configured), or store it locally, then reload.
 No restarts needed.

 - **Secure Data Sharing**: Securely grant one experiment read-only access to another's data from the Admin Panel by configuring `data_scope`.

-- **Hybrid Compute Runtime**: Run simple experiments in-process, or "promote" heavier experiments to run in isolated Ray Actors to solve dependency conflicts and scale.
-The system automatically detects Ray availability and falls back gracefully if unavailable.
+- **Hybrid Compute Runtime**: Experiments run in Ray Actors for isolation and scale.
+Ray is required at runtime; there is currently no local in‑process fallback.

 - **Graduation Path**: "Graduate" a successful experiment into its own standalone application with a simple `mongodump`—no data lock-in.